BWV-Dev/bwv-coding-rules/Swift.md

 </td>
 <td>

-Name of variables, methods use **lowerCamelCase**(capitalize the first letter of each word, except the first which is always lowercase, even if it’s an acronym) format.
+Name of variables, methods, enum variables use **lowerCamelCase**(capitalize the first letter of each word, except the first which is always lowercase, even if it’s an acronym) format.
 </td>

 <td>